Compliance

 It's not that enterprises aren’t investing in cybersecurity.
 They are.
 To the tune of $460 billion by 2025, according to the global cybersecurity company Kaspersky.
 But despite this spending, organizations lack the practical guidance to accurately assess whether their current security controls can mitigate against cyber threats.
 And that’s where MITRE ATT&CK Framework comes in.

-Discover how to use the MITRE ATT&CK framework to truly benefit Compliance with anecdotes, the leaders in Compliance OS.
+Discover how to use the MITRE ATT&CK framework to truly benefit Compliance with Anecdotes, the leaders in Compliance OS.

 What is The MITRE ATT&CK Framework, and Why is it Relevant to Security Compliance Teams?